 eBook 1 - Mrs Clef's Chicken Coop

-By bringing music to life through association, in this case a farmyard chicken coop with beautiful and engaging illustrations to match, children discover the first fundamental of music theory; the four spaces in the treble stave.
+By bringing music to life through association, in this case a farmyard chicken coop with beautiful and engaging illustrations to match, children discover a fundamental of music theory; the four spaces in the treble stave.

 The chickens, Francine, Abigail, Connie and Edna lay their eggs in “special spaces” throughout the story as a means to help children to make the connection between the music stave’s spaces and the chicken’s eggs.
 Each chicken lays their eggs in a particular space and therefore helps children to understand that each space is relative to a specific chicken.
 This relativity is then later reinforced and simplified to give the children a solid understanding that each space signifies either an F, an A, a C or an E in terms of musical notes and lettering.

-Further to the theoretical learning and practical side of the music lesson, children are also presented with musical signs, notations and tools such as: the treble clef, the tuning fork and the metronome.
+Further to the theoretical learning and practical side of the music lesson, children are also presented with musical signs, notations and tools such as: the stave, treble clef, tuning fork and metronome.

 **An email will be sent for the download with full instructions and a 7 day timeframe.

 Support is provided via email to ensure you are ready to enjoy Mrs Clef with your children!